YashMathur/ASCIInator/README.md

 #ASCIInator Color Branch

-A python program that converts images into block characters colored using ANSI escape sequences
+A python program that converts images into block characters colored using ANSI escape sequences (NOTE: always open the output file using cat on an xterm-like terminal for the escape sequences to do their magic)

 Authors: Yash Mathur (@YashMathur), Ambareesh Balaji (@ambyjkl)